-Laura Friedel is a partner and chair of the firm’s Employment & Executive Compensation Group.
+Laura Friedel is a partner and leader of the firm’s Employment & Executive Compensation Group.
 She helps businesses maximize their most important and often trickiest asset – their employees.
 Laura works with companies to develop employment documents, policies and practices that improve employee relations while protecting the company’s investment in its people and minimizing legal risk.
 When disputes arise, Laura works closely with clients to determine their business goals relating to the claim and then targets the litigation, arbitration or settlement discussions to meet those goals.
 And when a union is involved (or is seeking to insert itself), Laura helps companies understand and meet their obligations under labor laws while still adhering to their larger business goals.

 Counseling and other day-to-day representation: